Proxy ensemble geometric phase and proxy index of time-reversal invariant topological insulators at finite temperatures: Results of time-reversal invariant topological insulators

 On the other hand, the proxy index and proxy EGP fully agree with the $T=0$ indicator and do not deviate from it at finite-temperatures when applied to the two models of time-reversal invariant topological insulators.
 Therefore, we do not consider the proxy index and proxy EGP as brand-new topological indicators in those cases.
 Rather, they provide a streamlined calculation to infer the finite-temperature topology characterized by the EGP in a computationally manageable manner.
 Experimentally, the EGP may be measured from the polarization or interferometry in natural or engineered materials~\cite{Wawer-1,Wawer-2} while the proxy index and proxy EGP allow for an efficient and unified characterization of the results.

 We remark that different finite-temperature topological indicators reflect the robustness of different quantities against thermal averaging.
 Take the BHZ model as an example, the Uhlmann phase exhibits a finite-temperature transition to a trivial regime~\cite{Zhang2021}, showing the triviality of the holonomy in the Uhlmann bundle at high temperatures.
 On the other hand, the proxy index and EGP preserve the topological properties at any finite temperature through the Boltzmann factors.
 Both scenarios are valid, but they reflect different topological properties.
+We caution that for systems in two (or higher) dimensions, the calculation of the Uhlmann phase may show different results if the order of integrations are changed~\cite{Diehl}.
+As shown in Ref.~\cite{Zhang2021}, however, the BHZ model is a special case where the Uhlmann phase is insensitive to a change of the order of integrations.
+In contrast, the EGP and its proxies do not have such complications.